Quantum scalar field theory on equal-angular-momenta Myers-Perry-AdS black holes: Classical scalar field

-where ${\mathcal {R}}_{\omega p \ell }$ and ${\mathcal {T}}_{\omega p \ell }$ are complex constants, and we have introduced the subscripts to indicate that the radial function depends only on the frequency $\omega $ and the quantum numbers $p$ and $\ell $.
 Since (\ref{eq:radialpot}) takes a Schr\"odinger-like form, the Wronskian of any two linearly independent solutions is a nonzero constant.
 In particular, considering the Wronskian of ${\widetilde {X}}_{\omega p \ell }$ and its complex conjugate, we find that

 Due to our choice of boundary conditions, the scalar field flux through the boundary at $r\rightarrow \infty $ is zero, and the field is reflected at the boundary.
 In particular, this means that, unlike the situation for rotating asymptotically flat black holes, there is no classical superradiance in this case, and hence no superradiant instability \cite{Hawking:1999dp,Koga:2022vun}.